ozsu/cs848-w2024/Schedule.md

 ## Readings

+Note that all of the following are accessible from the original repositories I have linked to if you access them from the University (or use VPN into SCS if you are accessing from home).

 1. R. Wang et al., [The Case for Shared-Memory Databases with RDMA-Enabled Memory Disaggregation](https://www.vldb.org/pvldb/vol16/p15-wang.pdf), _Proc.
 VLDB Endowment_, 2022
 2. I. Blagodurov et al., [The time is ripe for disaggregated systems](https://www.sigarch.org/the-time-is-ripe-for-disaggregated-systems/).
-Computer Architecture Today – ACM SIGARCH Blog, sep 2021.
+Computer Architecture Today – ACM SIGARCH Blog, 2021.
 3. S. Ghandeharizadeh et al., [Disaggregated database management systems](https://doi.org/10.1007/978-3-031-29576-8_3).
 In _Performance Evaluation and Benchmarking_, 2023.
 4. M.T. Özsu and P. Valduriez, [Big Data Processing](https://doi.org/10.1007/978-3-030-26253-2_10).
 In _Principles of Distributed Database Systems_.
 Springer, 2022.
 (Focus on Section 10.4)
 5. M.T. Özsu and P. Valduriez, [Big Data Processing](https://doi.org/10.1007/978-3-030-26253-2_10).
 In _Principles of Distributed Database Systems_.
 Springer, 2022.
 (Focus on Section 12.6)